Lewis & Clark Baseball League: Players

-The Lewis & Clark Baseball League certainly aims to follow this model, but the league is not MLB funded or NCAA sanctioned, so it can grant generous exemptions.
-If a high school senior has a letter of acceptance into an accredited college or university, and it is accompanied by a letter from the school's baseball coach confirming a mutual commitment, offered athletic scholarship(s), or general recruiting interest the individual is permitted to play in the LCBL during the summer before his first collegiate semester.
+The Lewis & Clark Baseball League aimed to follow this model, but the league was not MLB-funded nor NCAA-sanctioned, so it was able to grant generous exemptions.
+If a high school senior had a letter of acceptance into an accredited college or university, accompanied by a letter from the school's baseball coach confirming a mutual commitment, offered athletic scholarship(s), or general recruiting interest, the individual was permitted to play in the LCBL during the summer before his first collegiate semester.

-Furthermore, the league also uniquely grants eligibility on the back-end of a college player's career.
-Academic seniors and graduate students are permitted to play one final summer of baseball, so long as their graduation day, most recent college baseball season, and final LCBL season all correspond in the same calendar year.
-This means that a player does not have to return to a college or university upon August's completion of the league schedule.
+Furthermore, the league also uniquely granted eligibility on the back-end of a college player's career.
+Academic seniors and graduate students were permitted to play one final summer of baseball so long as their graduation day, most recent college baseball season, and final LCBL season all occurred in the same calendar year.
+This meant that a player did not have to return to a college or university upon completion of the league schedule in August.